peternjoro/peternjoro/README.md

-- 👋 Hi, I’m peter mwangi
+- 👋 Hi, I’m Peter Mwangi
-- 👀 I’m interested in technology
+- 👀 I’m interested in latest technology, DevOps & AI
 - 🌱 I’m currently working as a full-stack developer in an insurance company
-- 💞️ I’m looking to collaborate on technology solutions and advancements in any field
+- 💞️ I’m looking to collaborate on innovative solutions that solve prevailing people challenges & advancements in any field
 - 📫 Reach me via njoropter67@gmail.com

 <!---